satoshipay/solarwallet.io/README.md

 It will print the immutable deployment URL and copy it to the clipboard.

-To make this new deployment available as `solar.now.sh`, run:
+To make this new deployment available as `solarwallet.io`, run:

 ```sh
 now alias